ufosc/club-documents/Administrative/Guides/President.md

 Our official name is the Open Source Club, with OSC being the official abbreviation.

 We can not officially have UF or Gator in the club name.
-Our name is generic enough that I believe it is justifiable to use UFOSC as an abbreviation on web facing sites, as to not be confused with other open source clubs.
+Our name is generic enough that I believe it is justifiable to use "UFOSC" or "UF Open Source Club" as an abbreviation or domain on web facing sites, as to not be confused with other open source clubs.

 Keep a history of the club and it's progress in the [club-history](../Club-History.md) file and put out a yearly State of the Club (like [this](../../Semesters/2017-Spring/State-of-the-Club.md)).
 Both of these help to measure club improvement, mark problems encountered, and possible solutions.
 This is a good spot to learn from and see what solutions have been tried in the past.
 It also gives credit to past members' work.
 The State of the Club is also good to send the adviser.